Our St Remy de Provence Lifestyle

-Also, the compact, mainly pedestrian historic center, has several beautiful squares, where it’s great to relax with friends over a verre de rosé in one of the many cafes.
-And since my husband is an avid birdwatcher, it’s essential that the Camargue—a birding paradise—is just an hour away on the Mediterranean Sea.
+Also, the compact, mainly pedestrian historic centre has several beautiful squares, where it’s great to relax with friends over a verre de rosé in one of the many cafes.
+And since my husband is an avid birdwatcher, it’s essential that the Camargue—a birding paradise—is just an hour away from the Mediterranean Sea.

 What about the market?

 The Wednesday morning market in St Remy is renowned.
 A typical summer market is so crowded, by 10 o’clock, you can only waddle, and parking is a challenge.
 The food vendors on Place Plessier are splendid, and there are also tons of wonderful craft artisans on Place Favier.

 My favourite stand is on Place de la République, across from Grand Café Riche, there’s a super congenial lady who sells linen tablecloths, napkins and runners—all beautifully made by hand.

 Why is St Remy an excellent place for someone to visit?